 (Affiliate links below.
 You can read more about that here.)

-- Download the build plan for the whole cut list!
+- Download the build plan for the whole cut list using the signup form above!

 - 2×2 lumber and poplar or any similar wood cut to size for the top